chardmeier/neural-coref/README.md

 2. Convert the txt files into our own HDF5 format (which is not the same as Wiseman's) by running `features.py`.
-Note that the `main` function in `features.py` contains some hardcoded paths that you need to be adapted to your system.
+Note that the `main` function in `features.py` contains some hardcoded paths that you need to adapt to your system.

 3. Train the model with
    ```